Is your power bill getting too costly? Now may be the time to consider installing solar at your home.

 But there is a drawback to a PPA.
 Installing solar with a PPA does create a drag when you sell your home, because a buyer has to qualify for both a mortgage and the long-term PPA on your panels.
 Very often, it can be harder for a buyer to qualify financially for the PPA than for the mortgage to buy your home!

 Ultimately, my preference is for you to buy solar equipment, rather than lease it, if you're financially able to do so.
-There's even a 30% federal tax credit to sweeten the deal for buyers.
-Read my discussion about whether or not solar energy incentives whether are a good use of government money here.

 In some states where leasing is banned, you may be able to get a loan.
 With a loan, you own the system and you pay back what you've borrowed on favorable terms.
 You get the tax credits, you get the energy savings, and you have the risk but of the loan that turns into an asset.
 The energy savings over time will make your wallet smile.